muratk3n/thirdwave/en/README.md

 ---

-You pronounce xriental like xanadu
+You pronounce Xriental like Xanadu

 ---